grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* Are the characters relatable, distinctive?
 	* Are the names (both boats and people) ok?
 	* Is there anything offensive that I'm not reckonizing?
+* [ ] do a search for 'ly' and remove any useless adverbs.
+Maybe 'that' too.
 * [ ] make sure you explain somewhere that 10 meters = 1 atmosphere of pressure
+* [ ] find and make consistent whether numbers are written out or not
+	* I think I lean towards JUST using numerals.
+I don't love written-out numbers in text.
 * [X] maybe say somewhere that they should think about installing a snorkel?
 	* (So sub nerds who read the book understand that they don't have one)
 * [ ] move section headers to .md comments; create chapter breaks
 * [ ] remove contractions from Hemi dialog
 * [ ] hatch in Prospect sail is at top of _control room_ not sail
 * [ ] maybe they refer to the bottomless deep as 'the hole'
+* [ ] add 'sail' label to diagrams (since it's a technical term you use often in the book)
+* [ ] add 'racks' to labels on diagram? (since it's a technical term you use often in the book)
 * [ ] cargo bay or cargo hold?
 (Fix on diagram too)
 	* I think it's a hold on a ship
 * [ ] bring Sylvia's first name into the story. it's too repetitive to refer to her without it.